ucsb-cs56/ucsb-cs56.github.io/_topics/javadoc_publishing_to_github_pages_from_private_repo.md

   </target>
 ```

+We'll make three changes:
+* We change the `<link href=...` to use `https` instead of `http`.
+Otherwise, links to the Oracle javadoc won't load due to http/https conflict (unless you open them in another page).
-We'll add one line to the `echo` task, and then some additional lines after it.
-The rest remains the same.
+* We add one line to the `echo` task with a message that we are copying the javadoc to another directory
+* We add some additional lines after that to copy the files to that other directory, and then give a message
+    that we need to push those changes to github.

 After: